Frequently Asked Questions

 Q. How can I determine if my academic program proposal constitutes a substantive change?

 A. When academic programs proposals are submitted to the Vice Provost by the college dean, the VP and the Associate Provost for Institutional Effectiveness will review the proposal to determine if it constitutes a substantive change according to BOR or SACS definitions (which differ in minor ways).
-Additional questions about reporting substantive changes can be addressed to the APIE, Peter Lyons (firstname.lastname@example.org, 404-413-2578).
+Additional questions about reporting substantive changes can be addressed to the APIE, Michael Galchinsky (email@example.com, 404-413-2578).

 Q. Should I contact SACS directly about a change to an academic program?

 A. No. All contacts with SACS must go through the Office of the President and are coordinated by the Accreditation Liaison (at GSU, this is the Associate Provost for Institutional Effectiveness).
-If you believe that SACS notification is required in relation to your academic program proposal, please contact the APIE, Peter Lyons (email@example.com, 404-413-2578).
+If you believe that SACS notification is required in relation to your academic program proposal, please contact the APIE, Michael Galchinsky (firstname.lastname@example.org, 404-413-2578).

 If you have additional questions about developing an academic program, please send a message to the Academic Programs Guide site coordinator.